 The department’s basic research has a strong program that aims to understand the molecular mechanisms of neurological diseases and develop new treatment strategies for these disorders.
 The Pittsburgh Institute for Neurodegenerative Disorders, Alzheimer’s Disease Research Center and the Geriatric Research Education Center and Clinical Center make up the department’s basic research program; other areas of focus include neuromuscular disorders, traumatic brain injury (TBI) and epilepsy.

-Research funding for clinical, basic and translational training has steadily increased over the last several years; in FY2017 the department received $14,534,661 in Extramural Research Grant Support and $1,094,550 in Industry Clinical Trial Support.
+Research funding for clinical, basic and translational training has steadily increased over the last several years; in FY2022 the neurology department received $13,326,682 in total federal support.